Azure/container-upstream/process/graduation_guidelines.md

 showing accelerating adoption.

 ### Entry Requirements
-- Minimum of 3 customers using the project in a production or pre-production environment
+- Minimum of 3 engaged users using the project in a production or pre-production environment
 - Minimum of 2 maintainers
 - Full due diligence of the TOC
   - A great example is the [CNCF Due Diligence Guidelines](https://github.com/cncf/toc/blob/fc161c13a86ba022277a906a10ff51a568406f7c/process/due-diligence-guidelines.md)